Submitted by the Event Organizer

 – FREE daily from 7:30-9 am (enter via the main gate)

-– FREE all day on second Tuesdays of the month
+– FREE all day on the second Tuesday of the month

 – FREE – Museums for All – All visitors receiving food assistance (SNAP benefits) are offered free general admission.
 Free admission may be redeemed by presenting a valid EBT card upon entry.